-Other preventable conditions that can trigger a wrongful death suite include, but are not limited to, pressure ulcers and some infections.
+Other preventable conditions that can trigger a wrongful death suit include, but are not limited to, pressure ulcers and some infections.
 Pressure sores can make people more susceptible to infection, especially sepsis.
 Pressure sores are a preventable condition, so mortality due to infected pressure sores falls under wrongful death.
-When a nursing facility does not use proper infection control and prevention techniques, there is also liability.
-Certain infections, such as methicillin-resistant Staphylococcus aureus (MRSA), are well-known to be endemic in healthcare facilities so certain precautions should be in place to prevent outbreaks.
-Infections due to unhygienic conditions, such as when incontinent patients are left un-cleaned for long periods of time by negligent staff, are also preventable and thus may constitute a Wrongful Death claim when they result in a patient passing away.
+When a facility does not use proper infection control and prevention techniques, there is also liability.
+Certain infections, such as methicillin-resistant Staphylococcus aureus (MRSA), are well-known to be endemic in facilities so certain precautions should be in place to prevent outbreaks.
+Infections due to unhygienic conditions, such as when incontinent patients are left un-cleaned for long periods of time by negligent staff, are also preventable and thus may constitute a wrongful death claim when they result in a patient passing away.

 If you would like to know whether you have an actionable wrongful death claim, please contact the Los Angeles wrongful death lawyers at the Law Offices of Ben Yeroushalmi today.
 Our firm, along with our team of experienced experts and aggressive nursing home neglect attorneys, will do a comprehensive review of your case to determine your legal rights and options.
 If you have a meritorious wrongful death claim, we will prepare and, if necessary, take your case to trial to maximize your potential recovery.